shiflett/unveil/README.md

 BE SURE TO REMOVE THIS TOOL WHEN YOU'RE FINISHED TESTING.

 The output is very similar to what `ls -l` looks like.
-For example, here's what a listing of my web site looks like:
+For example, here's what a listing of my web site's home directory looks like:

     drwxrwxr-x     www-data www-data 4096      2011-03-29 13:16 ../
     drwxr-xr-x     shiflett shiflett 4096      2011-04-20 11:35 app/